 There are two potential risks noted with the payload, high voltage arcing and a pressurized vessel.
 These two potential risks have been carefully examined and a plan to mitigate them is outlined in the following sections.
-Both of these two risks are necessary for the function of the CNP-TEPC, and as such, there is no way to completely eliminate them.
+Both risks are necessary for the function of the CNP-TEPC, and as such, there is no way to eliminate them entirely.
 However, as will be shown, there has been significant planning to ensure that these two risks are not a concern.
 Additionally, thermal issues should be considered.